gaggle/elixir_script/README.md

 ## Releasing

 New release are automatically created when `.pkgx.yaml`'s `VERSION` key is incremented.
-The release must then be edited, ensuring the Marketplace update is enabled, and then re-save.
-This is a built-in limitation of GitHub releases that prevents Marketplace releases from being automated.
+The release must then be edited, enable the "_Publish this Action to the GitHub Marketplace_" option, and then then re-save the release.

+(This is a built-in limitation of GitHub releases that prevents Marketplace releases from being automated)

 [github-script]: https://github.com/marketplace/actions/github-script